Goals for First Year Graduate Students

 - Students whose countries of origin are Australia, Canada, New Zealand, the United Kingdom or the United States are exempt from demonstrating proficiency in spoken English.

 - Students from other countries who scored 26 or higher (out of a possible 30) on the Speaking Section of the TOEFL Internet-based test taken prior to entry to Northwestern will have demonstrated proficiency in spoken English.

-- All other students will be required to take the Versant English Test which will be administered soon after arrival at Northwestern in the weeks prior to the start of the Fall Quarter.
+- All other students are required to take the Versant English Test which is administered soon after arrival at Northwestern in the weeks prior to the start of the Fall Quarter.
 Students must score at least 65 (out of a possible 80) on the Versant English Test to be eligible to be a TA.

 Students who fail to pass the test will receive information on English as a Second Language (ESL) programs offered by the Graduate School.
 Students then have several options to demonstrate proficiency in spoken English:

 - Retake the Versant English Test and score 65 or higher (out of a possible 80).